The Gift

 Quotes to be Used

-The lines stated below are useful when talking about the unconditional love of the parents.
+The following lines encapsulate the poem’s central themes and are particularly useful when discussing the unconditional love of parents and the enduring power of memory.

 “To pull the metal splinter from my palm